Dear Parishioners,

 sacraments He gave us.
 And we still need

 the Church which He established.
-However,
+Moreover,

 we need a purification of the Church